- What is home health care?

 - Certified agencies.
 Certified home health care agencies comply with Medicare and Medicaid regulations.
 An individual’s Medicare benefit defines the conditions that qualify for service.
 The need for service typically starts after hospitalization or a significant change in medical condition.
 Care is prescribed by a doctor and is generally restricted to skilled services that may include nursing; physical, occupational or speech/language therapy; medical social work; and/or home health aides to help with personal care needs.
 While a doctor must prescribe care, the patient has the right to select the provider of his choice.
-Mercyhealth at Home in Rockford, IL is a Medicare- and Medicaid-certified agency.
+Mercyhealth at Home is a Medicare- and Medicaid-certified agency.

 - Private duty agencies.
 Private duty agencies offer a wide variety of services, including medical and non-medical care.
 For example, in addition to nursing, private duty services could include help with shopping, laundry, meals, and companionship.
 The patient and/or family usually pay for the cost of care, although some insurance plans might also cover all or a portion of it.

 - What types of professionals are on the home health care team?

 The team includes doctors, nurses, home health aides, medical social workers, and therapists.
 They coordinate care based on the individual’s needs.

 - Who pays for home health care services?

 Medicare, Medicaid or other health insurances may cover the cost of home health care services.
 Some insurance policies will not cover all home health care services unless certain conditions are met.
 You can still obtain care without insurance coverage through a private duty agency on a private-pay basis.
 Additionally, some agencies may have funding to help people who cannot afford the private pay option.
 The home health care agency can help determine if the services you need are covered or if you need to make other arrangements.